Firmware update for later Revision Elka Synthex Synthesizers with MIDI

 5) MIDI timing messages no longer affect running status.

 The new firmware is contained in a single 27C256 EPROM, and occupies more space than the original three EPROMs provided.
-To accomplish this, a small pcb was designed to allow using the new EPROM in an un-modified Synthex CPU board.
+To accomplish this, I designed a small pcb to enable using the new EPROM in an un-modified Synthex CPU board.
 (This firmware will only work in later units with three EPROMs, and installed MIDI) Here is how the board looks after installation:

 Here is a CC map for the new firmware.
 Here is information on the sysex file formats, and here are instructions for assembling and installing the board.
 Please read the installation instructions before ordering.

 The code changes have been made carefully, and have been tested by four people so far.
 There is always a chance that some small bug may turn up, as more people use the new code.
 If it becomes necessary to send out a new EPROM in a few months, it will be provided at my cost, plus shipping.

 Price is $129.95 for a kit with the parts needed to install the new firmware, plus shipping.